apache/pekko-management/docs/src/main/paradox/healthchecks.md

 Health checks can be hosted via the Pekko management HTTP server.
 The `pekko.management.HealthCheckRoutes` is enabled by default as a Pekko management route provider.

-By default all readiness checks are hosted on `/ready` and liveness checks are hosted on `/alive`.
+By default all startup checks are hosted on `/startup`, readiness checks are hosted on `/ready` and liveness checks are hosted on `/alive`.
 If all of the checks for an endpoint succeed a `200` is returned, if any fail or return `false` a `500` is returned.
-The paths are configurable via `pekko.management.health-checks.readiness-path` and `pekko.management.health-checks.liveness-path` e.g.
+The paths are configurable via `pekko.management.health-checks.startup-path`, `pekko.management.health-checks.readiness-path` and `pekko.management.health-checks.liveness-path` e.g.

 @@snip [application.conf](/integration-test/local/src/main/resources/application.conf)  { #health }

-The `org.apache.pekko.management.HealthCheckRoutes` can be disabled with the following configuration but that also means that the configured `readiness-checks` and `liveness-checks` will not be used.
+The `org.apache.pekko.management.HealthCheckRoutes` can be disabled with the following configuration but that also means that the configured `startup-checks`, `readiness-checks` and `liveness-checks` will not be used.

 ```
 pekko.management.http.routes {